TheThingSystem/steward-ios-library/Bootstrap/README.md

 delegate callback.

-_Note: Authenticated calls to the steward are not yet fully supported._
+_**Note:** Authenticated calls to the steward are not yet fully supported._

 ###Installation

 We've deliberately left the `ScanController` out of the main `Client` library bundle to minimise the size of library for other use cases.
 If you want to make use of it in your project just drag-and-drop all the files in the `Bootstrap/` directory into your project.
 This includes the`ScanController` code as well as a copy of the [ZXingObjC](https://github.com/TheLevelUp/ZXingObjC) library itself.

 You may want to grab the latest version of the [ZXingObjC](https://github.com/TheLevelUp/ZXingObjC) library directly their GitHub project, although it currently needs a [small fix](https://github.com/TheLevelUp/ZXingObjC/pull/112) to work correctly.

+In either case you will need to add the following frameworks to your project

+* AVFoundation.framework
+* CoreGraphics.framework
+* CoreMedia.framework
+* CoreVideo.framework
+* ImageIO.framework
+* QuartzCore.framework

+if they are not already present.

 [![Analytics](https://ga-beacon.appspot.com/UA-44378714-2/TheThingSystem/steward-ios-library/bootstrap/README)](https://github.com/igrigorik/ga-beacon)